denosaurs/denon/README.md

     -s, --skip <glob>       Glob pattern for ignoring specific files or directories -w, --watch             List of paths to watch separated by commas

-PERMISSIONS: All deno permission options to run SCRIPT (--allow-*)
+DENO_ARGS: Arguments passed to Deno to run SCRIPT (like permisssions)
 ```

 ## Configuration